-The most frequent question I have gotten in 2016, (aside from the ubiquitous query if America is going into a recession) is if U.S. home prices are in a bubble which will eventually lead to a major collapse.
-The short answer is no. One must be careful with the use of that frightening word “bubble”.
-Small ebbs and flows in pricing occur constantly and should not be confused with a true economic bubble formation.
+The most frequent question I got in 2016, (aside from the ubiquitous query if America is going into recession) is if U.S. home prices are in a bubble which will eventually lead to a significant collapse.
+The short answer is no. One must be careful with the use of that frightening word “bubble.”
+Small ebbs and flows in pricing occur regularly and should not be confused with an actual economic bubble formation.

-The features of an economic bubble popping, include a 35%-65% minimum decline in prices over a very short duration.
-A nice historical example of an stock bubble that can be used for comparison is South Sea stock prices in the early 1700s.
+The features of an economic bubble popping, include a 35%-65% minimum decline in prices over a short duration.
+An excellent historical example of a stock bubble that can be used for comparison is South Sea stock prices in the early 1700s.

 “I can calculate the movement of stars, but not the madness of men.”

-Also, a true bubble is a disconnect from economic fundamentals that needs speculation to push prices higher.
+Also, a real bubble is a disconnect from economic fundamentals that needs speculation to push prices higher.

 Issac Newton’s investment in the South Sea underwent a massive spike due to speculation and then collapsed in a very aggressive fashion.
 Now that’s a bubble!